SEO Content Writing: The Complete Guide

 To understand you are writing for two audiences, the first and most important is people and the second, of course, are the search engines.

 A great example of someone that does this well is Matthew Barby.

 If you take a look at his blog you see that he focuses on several factors on his site:

-The super cool thing is, Matthew is actually giving away the plug in he uses to do this with.
-So if you are a WordPress user check this video out below to see how he does that:
+The super cool thing is, Matthew is giving away the plugin he uses to do this with.

-This type of content creation focuses on 3 levels of user interaction.
+This type of content creation focuses on three levels of user interaction.

 - It allows the reader to see if this article will benefit them

 - The user can then choose to read, save, leave or sign up

 - The content is created for short reads, in-depth study and use, and finally for the search engines to crawl.

 The second factor of what a good SEO content writer does for you, is to help you gain traffic to your website, but how do they do this?